 Rotary wire brush, Needle Gun, Power Grinders, Power Sanders, Rotary impact or Scarifying tools, Bristle Blaster, Rota peen, Flapper disc, etc.,

-Standard reference: As per ISO 8501-1, the Power Tool cleaning standard is St 3 / As per SSPC, SSPC SP 3 is related to the Hand tool cleaning method which can be referred thorough SSPC VIS-3 or ISO 8501 visual standards of surface preparation agreed upon by the contracting parties.
+Standard reference: As per ISO 8501-1, the Power Tool cleaning standard is St 3 / As per SSPC, SSPC SP 3 is related to the Hand tool cleaning method which can be referred to through SSPC VIS-3 or ISO 8501 visual standards of surface preparation agreed upon by the contracting parties.

 DRY ABRASIVE BLAST CLEANING

 The most suitable and effective method for protecting steel substrates with the coating is Abrasive blast cleaning.
-This preferred when adopted in any projects, would provide the cleaner substrate with the removal of existing paint, rust, mill scale, and other contamination.
+This preferred when adopted in any projects, would provide a cleaner substrate with the removal of existing paint, rust, mill scale, and other contamination.
 While carrying out surface preparation, it creates surface roughness which provides chemical, mechanical, and polar bonding for the applied coating.

-Various methods of abrasive blasting process are being carried out in new construction and maintenance projects (if allowed due to safety reasons) and those methods perhaps described in the project specification.
-To avoid project delays or claims, predominant clients or operators never specify the “means and methods of achieving surface preparation” in which the approved contractor must propose for ease of process and application.
+Various methods of abrasive blasting process are being carried out in new construction and maintenance projects (if allowed due to safety reasons) and those methods are perhaps described in the project specification.
+To avoid project delays or claims, predominant clients or operators never specify the “means and methods of achieving surface preparation” in the approved contractor must propose for ease of process and application.

 ISO 8501-1 – Sa 1, Sa 2, Sa 2 ½ & Sa 3